hashicorp/consul/plugin/log/README.md

 # log

+## Name

-*log* enables query logging to standard output.
+*log* - enables query logging to standard output.

+## Description

+By just using *log* you dump all queries (and parts for the reply) on standard output.
+Options exist to tweak the output a little.

+Note that for busy servers this will incur a performance hit.

 ## Syntax